MicrosoftDocs/power-platform/power-virtual-agents/guidance/project-getting-started.md

     c.
 One license required for each bot author

-[!TIP]
+>[!TIP]
+>
- An example customer, who expects up to 10000 sessions a month for their bot, which will be managed by 10 users, would purchase 1x Tenant license, 9x Add-on license, and 10x User licenses.
+>Customer who expects up to 10000 sessions a month for their bot, which will be managed by 10 users, would purchase 1x Tenant license, 9x Add-on license, and 10x User licenses.

 **Power Virtual Agents for Teams**